stoeps13/connections-doc/source/connectors/icec/cec-inst-flyout-mode-config.md

 |Add the following CSS to your Connections theme customization and copy the images for the Flyout page to the <THEME\_FOLDER\>/images folder of the <CUSTOMIZATION\_DIR\>.

+!!! note
-**Note:** For Right-to-Left languages such as Hebrew or Arabic, add the following CSS to the customRTL.css file.
+    For Right-to-Left languages such as Hebrew or Arabic, add the following CSS to the customRTL.css file.

  ```
 .xccTHIcon {